Are you ready to become a certified assessor?

 In a cost-cutting world, employers are increasingly seeing the benefits of in-house assessors: they save money and time.
 Becoming an assessor yourself can really keep training costs down and maximise those profits for your employer.
 Showing how can save them money by assessing others puts you in a great position to negotiate a pay rise.

 Do you naturally pass on your experience to others at work?
 Are you watching over while a colleague gives a client a haircut, or checking that an apprentice replaces a clutch properly?
 You might find that you are already playing an informal role of mentor or teacher in your workplace anyway.

-Perhaps you already offer advice to trainees, novices and apprentices, maybe even helping them with their portfolio.
+Perhaps you already offer advice to trainees, novices and apprentices, maybe even helping them with their portfolios.
 If so, why not get the qualification to back it up?
 You don’t need to break the bank to make a move forward, either.

 Completing the Certificate in Assessing Vocational Achievement (CAVA) would mean you can become an official assessor at a minimal cost.

 3. Do your colleagues do NVQs, apprenticeships and other awards?

 You’ve been through the process yourself and got your qualifications some time back.
 So you of all people know full well how daunting it can be to go through assessments at work, especially with someone from outside.
 It won’t take much to convince your employer of your worth if you can show you are getting the most out of their trainees.
 With the growth and popularity of learning from home, there are many online courses that need assessment in the workplace.